deepraining/orchids/docs/orchids/init.md

 ### route

-* `desc`: whether start a page with route or not. if set to true, the url will be changed when a page is started, like: url?orchidsPage=pageName&orchidsData=serializedData
+* `desc`: whether start a page with route or not. if set to true, the url will be changed when a page is started, like: url?orchidsPage=pageName&orchidsId=pageId
 * `type`: `true/false`
 * `default`: `false`